Monitors as Code

 default_resource

-- If you have multiple warehouses configured, you will need to either (1) define
+- If you have multiple warehouses configured, you will need to (1) define

 default_resource

-, or (2) specify the warehouse friendly name or UUID for each monitor explicitly in theresource
+, and (2) specify the warehouse friendly name or UUID for each monitor explicitly in theresource

-property (see YAML format for configuring monitors below).
+property to override default resource. (see YAML format for configuring monitors below).

 include_file_patterns